 Aurora and Juan have been through so much and I love the two of them together so when it came time to photograph their engagement session, I knew it had to represent their love story in a way that stays true to them.

-When it came to choosing a location for their e-sesh, it was an easy choice to start our session with the beautiful architecture of the Scottish Rite Temple in Santa Fe and then exploring to Canyon Road.
+When it came to choosing a location for their engagement photos, it was an easy choice to start our session with the beautiful architecture of the Scottish Rite Temple in Santa Fe and then exploring to Canyon Road.
 Juan and Aurora like exploring Santa Fe, and pretending to be “Santa Fancy” so that is exactly what we did.
-Canyon Road was pleasantly calm the time of the year so it was easy for us to get all “Canyon Road Fancy” for their sesh.
+Canyon Road was pleasantly calm the time of the year so it was easy for us to get all “Canyon Road Fancy” for their beautiful Santa Fe engagement photos.

 They snuggled.
 They laughed hard.
 They kissed.
 They danced in the streets of Santa Fe as the sun set.
 It was the epitome of a New Mexican dream to photograph.
 The ristras, the bokeh of the stringlights, their gorgeous smiles, their stunning love, and the beauty of Santa Fe - this sesh will leave you swooning.